 Your child is our focal point

-The cleft and craniofacial center at Children’s Hospitals and Clinics of Minnesota offers a full range of services for babies, children and teens with mild to severe cleft and craniofacial issues.
+The cleft and craniofacial center at Children’s Minnesota offers a full range of services for babies, children and teens with mild to severe cleft and craniofacial issues.
 Our patients also include young adults up to age 21 who need long-term care for cleft or craniofacial defects they’ve had since birth.

 We do everything from dental imaging to genetic counseling (on a referral basis).
 But one thing is always the same: our commitment to excellence.

 Some children are born with syndromes that include cleft and/or craniofacial issues.
 Other children may have conditions that affect their learning, behavior, hearing, endocrine system, immune system and speech or language.

 We treat a full array of cleft and craniofacial conditions, including:

 - Cleft lip, an opening in the upper lip

 - Cleft palate, an opening between the mouth and nose